eigenlucy/eigenlucy.github.io/_pages/about.md

 selected_papers: false # includes a list of papers marked as "selected={true}"
 social: true # includes social icons at the bottom of the page
 ---
-<p>I am a 24 year old self taught engineer and founder split between San Francisco, Mexico City, and Montevideo</p>
+<p>I am a 24 year old self taught engineer split between San Francisco and Mexico City</p>

 Projects/research:
 <ul>